NixOS/rfcs/rfcs/0077-stale-issues-amendment.md

 _Explicitly, it has no other semantic than this.
 It is a neutral aggregated indicator of facts.
-It reflects the fact that individuals did choose not to not interact on a particular issue or PR for an extended period of time._
+It reflects the fact that individuals did choose not to interact on a particular issue or PR for an extended period of time._

 _180 days is too long of such extended period of time.
 People do relate